What is the difference between ‘Planning’ and ‘Building Control’?

 A word of warning – contraventions of the Building Regulations can usually be rectified, albeit at considerable cost; but contravening Planning regulations can result in having to completely remove the entire building or extension – this is not an area in which to take risks.

 How much will my building works cost?

 Or, put another way, how long is a piece of string?
 So many factors affect the cost of building works that each project simply has to be priced individually – hence the need for robust plans and specifications.
-As a very rough rule of thumb, domestic extensions in 2014 cost approximately £800/m2 (£80/ft2) but check the link to the right to see how even the smallest of jobs can attract considerably different quotations…
+As a very rough rule of thumb, domestic extensions in 2019 cost approximately £100/m2 (£1,000/ft2) but check here to see how even the smallest of jobs can attract considerably different quotations…

-Please don’t forget to engage your builder under a proper Contract.
-There are a range of contracts available however over the years we have found the most ‘user-friendly’ of these to be the ‘JCT Building Contract for a home owner / occupier’.
+But if you prefer to engage us only for the design aspect of your project (eg feasibility, preliminary design, Planning permission and Building Control approvals) then you really are well advised to cover yourself by appointing your chosen builder under a formal contract.
+There are a range of contracts available for small domestic works, however over the years we have found the most ‘user-friendly’ of these to be the ‘JCT Building Contract for a home owner / occupier’.
 The JCT is the premier contract range for construction and this contract has been specifically designed and updated for domestic extensions.
 It also carries the ‘Plain English Campaign Crystal Mark’ as evidence of its ease of use and even comes in two options: one for use when you don’t engage us to oversee work on site and another for when you do.
-It’s also very affordable at around £25.
+It’s also very affordable at around £30.
 Find out more or buy your copy here:

 JCT1 – JCT Building contract for a home owner/occupier with no consultant

 JCT2 – JCT Building contract for a home owner/occupier who has a consultant to oversee the work